PaulSudenga/Threat-Hunting-Scenario-Tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

 Searched DeviceFileEvents table for any file that had the string “tor” in it and discovered what looks like the user “CyberScy” downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and creation of a file called `tor-shopping-list.txt` on the desktop at `2025-06-11T21:39:21.583459Z`.
-These events began at:
+These events began at `2025-06-11T21:09:53.1315901Z`.
-Query used to locate events: `2025-06-11T21:09:53.1315901Z`

 **Query used to locate events:**